Huotes/CommitMaker/README.md

 There are no steroids in baseball.
 Just players Chuck Norris has breathed on.

 182,000 Americans die from Chuck Norris-related accidents every year.

+When Chuck Norris talks, everybody listens.
+And dies.